eduardoadcj/xamarin-fcm/README.md

 # Xamarin FCM Integration Sample
-##### A example of how to integrate Firebase Cloud Messaging with Xamarin Android Applications.
+##### An example of how to integrate Firebase Cloud Messaging with Xamarin Android Applications.

 ### About Firebase Cloud Messaging
 Firebase Cloud Messaging (FCM) provides a connection between your server and devices that